Cannabis in NJ

 “This legislation will establish an industry that brings equity and economic opportunity to our communities, while establishing minimum standards for safe products and allowing law enforcement to focus their resources on real public safety matters,” said Murphy in signing the bills.
 “Today we’re taking a monumental step forward to reduce racial disparities in our criminal justice system, while building a promising new industry and standing on the right side of history.
 I’d like to thank the legislature, advocates, faith leaders, and community leaders for their dedicated work and partnership on this critical issue.”

 Disparities in law enforcement over the years have seen Black New Jersey residents more than three times as likely as white residents to be charged with marijuana possession, despite similar rates of usage.
 The recently signed bills, however, decriminalize the use or possession of up to six ounces of marijuana.
 Marijuana for medical purposes has been legal in the state since 2010, but patients are not allowed to grow their own cannabis.
+They can, however, order online from the options of the New Jersey or philadelphia dispensary menu, as per their need.

 Recently approved legislation also includes a reduction in penalties for underage use or possession, with written warnings and referrals to community services like mentorships and counseling rather than harsh fines or criminal punishments.